Mahasivam/NLP2SQL/README.md

 Ollama: Make sure you have Ollama installed and running.
 Follow the official Ollama installation guide for your operating system.

 Steps
-Clone the repository:
+1. Clone the repository:

-Bash

 git clone https://github.com/Mahasivam/NLP2SQL.git
 cd NLP2SQL

-Create a virtual environment:
+2. Create a virtual environment:

-Bash

 python -m venv venv
 Activate the virtual environment:

 On macOS and Linux:

-Bash

 source venv/bin/activate

 On Windows:

-Bash

 venv\Scripts\activate

-Install the requirements:
+3. Install the requirements:

-Bash

 pip install Flask langchain ollama
 After following these steps, your environment will be set up with all the necessary packages to run the application.